nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 ```bash
 debuild -us -uc -tc -b
 ```
-The files are placed in the parent folder, so `cd ..` You will see:
+The files are placed in the parent folder, so just type `cd ..`
+You will see:
 * `libedgetpu-dev_16.0tf2.17.1-1_amd64.deb`
 * `libedgetpu1-max_16.0tf2.17.1-1_amd64.deb`